 And it's rubbish.
 Poppycock.
 Tripe.
 Twaddle.
 Balderdash.
 Baloney.
 Hogwash.
 B#@%*cks.
 It's a myth.

-So why is this so-called unquestioned 'fact' so ubiquitous?
+So why is this so-called, accepted-by-everyone, unquestioned 'fact' so ubiquitous?
 Because it sounds good, and is accepted by most so-called presenting and communication 'experts' at face value.
 Because 99% of them don't know where the figures originally came from.

 Well . . .
 I do.

 They were first quoted by Abraham Mehrabian, an Iranian-born professor at UCLA after he ran 2 experiments with female students in 1967.
 In the first experiment, they listened to 9 recorded words, 3 meant to convey liking (honey, dear and thanks), 3 neutrality (maybe, really and oh) and 3 disliking (don’t, brute and terrible).
 They were spoken with different voice tones and the subjects were asked to guess the emotions behind them.
 Mehrabian found that vocal tone was a better indicator of emotion than the actual words themselves.